dinujpranesh/AIEnchancedPHPDeveloper-G1AIEnchancedPHPDeveloper-G1/README.md

 # AIEnchancedPHPDeveloper-G1AIEnchancedPHPDeveloper-G1
 AIEnchancedPHPDeveloper-G1AIEnchancedPHPDeveloper-G1

-This is a new course
+This is the main code repository for our project